Ghana cancels 2019-20 football season due to Covid-19 | Goal.com

 Domestic football in Ghana has been on hold since a national ban on public gatherings, including sporting and religious events, came into effect as part of measures to curb spread of the coronavirus disease on March 15.

-The Premier League was at the matchweek 15 stage when it was halted by the coronavirus disease.
+The Premier League was at the matchweek 15 stage when it was halted by the coronavirus pandemic.

 Ghana's ban on all contact sports, including football, remains in effect until at least July 31.

-Following recent return of some national leagues in England, Spain, Germany and Italy, there have been calls for Ghana to follow suit.

-The rising number of infection cases in the west African country, however, left concerns about the quest for football resumption.
+Following recent return of some national leagues in England, Spain, Germany and Italy, there have been calls for Ghana to follow suit, but the rising numbers of infections in the West African nation has left concerns about the desire for football to return.

 At the time of temporary suspension, a total of six cases had been recorded.

-As at Tuesday June 30, the west African nation has registered 17,1741 cases involving 113 deaths, 13,268 recoveries and 4,361 active cases.
+As at Tuesday June 30, the west African nation has registered 17,1741 cases including 113 deaths, 13,268 recoveries and 4,361 active cases.
 The current active cases includes 390 new cases announced on Tuesday.

-Medeama, who sit sixth on the men's league table, nonetheless, want football back as soon as possible, albeit under strict safety protocols like playing matches behind closed doors.
+Medeama, who sit sixth on the men's league table, nonetheless, want football to return as soon as possible, albeit under strict safety protocols like playing matches behind closed doors.

 Personalities from Berekum Chelsea, Eleven Wonders and King Faisal, however, have called for total cancellation of the 2019-20 season.